 Does your garden fencing need some TLC?

 It’s official – summer is here!
 It’s felt like a very long year up until now.
-We’re finally able to enjoy our gardens a lot more now that lockdown is easing and the sun is shining.
-And the one thing that we at We Care are always thinking about when we get outside is our garden fencing.
+We’re finally able to enjoy our gardens a lot more now that the weather is better and the sun is shining.
+And the one thing that we are always thinking about when we get outside is our garden fencing.
 So now you’re outside, take a look at yours.
 How is it looking?
-Starting to slump slowly?
+Is it starting to slump slowly?
 A bit of wood rot here and there?
-Do you even have a fence anymore?!

-Now that you’ve had a good gander, you might be looking to replace some of those broken fence panels or to improve the security of your garden.
+Now that you’ve had a good look, you might be thinking about replacing some of those broken fence panels or to improve the security of your garden.
 You may even be thinking of changing the look of your garden, or perhaps you just want some privacy back.
 In any case, we can help you by installing fences that look great as well as protect the security of your home’s boundary.

 Let’s talk wood

 Fences are generally a lot cheaper to install than having brick walls built up.
 They are a more attractive option than brickwork too, and a permanent fixture compared to hoarding or woven bamboo.
-Garden fencing can come in different styles – such as slat style, which is contemporary but offers less privacy, or the more traditional overlap style.
+Garden fencing can come in a few different styles.
+For example, there’s slat style, which is contemporary but offers less privacy, or the more traditional overlap style.
 If you want to change the look and feel of your garden, there are many options.
-Wooden panels can be treated then stained or painted to suit you and the vibe you’re going for.
+Wooden panels can be treated then stained or painted to suit you and the style you’re going for.

 Your garden, your security

-If you are looking to keep pets, children or other loved ones safe, it is important to have secure fencing in place, ideally installed by an experienced garden maintenance technician.
+If you are trying to keep pets, children or other loved ones safe, it is important to have secure fencing in place.
+Ideally it will be installed by an experienced garden maintenance technician.
 They’ll be able to give you the best advice on the best type of fence panels for the job as well as complete the installation to the highest standard.